-- · To introduce the fundamentals of Information Systems. - To gain knowledge about various business operation using Information System. - To understand about how to use the information. - To study the various applications of Information Systems. - To acquaint the need for managing social media and ethical issues.
+- To introduce the fundamentals of Information Systems. - To gain knowledge about various business operation using Information System. - To understand about how to use the information. - To study the various applications of Information Systems. - To acquaint the need for managing social media and ethical issues.

-- CO1 Understand the basic concepts of Information Systems.
-(K1) - CO2 Understand the various business operations.
-(K2) - CO3 Explore the ways of using the information.
-(K3) - CO4 Comprehend the applications of Information System.
-(K2) - CO5 Identify social media and ethical issues.
-(K1)
+- CO1 Understand about Information Technology and Information System in Business (K2) - CO2 Enable students to understand the usage of TPS, MIS, DSS, AI technologies in Business (K2) - CO3 Explore the ways of using the Information System to support business needs (K3) - CO4 Understand the impact of IT in digital environment and how it impacts businesses(K2) - CO5 Distinguish social issues with ethical issues(K4)